oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 for a deeper analysis of the drawbacks of using embedded user agents for OAuth.

-Native app authorization requests that use the browser are more secure and can take advantage of the user's authentication state.
+Native app authorization requests that use the system browser are more secure and can take advantage of the user's authentication state on the device.
 Being able to use the existing authentication session in the browser enables single sign-on, as users don't need to authenticate to the authorization server each time they use a new app (unless required by